lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 ### Global to Dataset Coordinates

 Global to dataset coordinate transformations are expensive compared to dataset to global transformations.
 There are two reasons for this.
 First, we must identify the particular cell $C_i$ that contains the global point $p$.
-Second, we must solvse Equation 8-4 for the parametric coordinates of $p$.
+Second, we must solve Equation 8-4 for the parametric coordinates of $p$.

 To identify the cell $C_i$ means doing some form of searching.
 A simple but inefficient approach is to visit every cell in a dataset and determine whether $p$ lies inside any cell.
 If so, then we have found the correct cell and stop the search.
 Otherwise, we check the next cell in the list.